microsoft/Windows-iotcore-samples/Samples/PushButton/CS/README.md

 ![DragonBoard Push Button Schematic](../../../Resources/images/PushButton/DB_PushButton_schem.png)

-Finally, the LED_PIN and BUTTON_PIN variables of the **MainPage.xml.cs** file of the sample code will need the following modification:
+Finally, the LED_PIN and BUTTON_PIN variables of the **MainPage.xaml.cs** file of the sample code will need the following modification:

 ~~~
 private const int LED_PIN = 13;